shieldui/wicket-shieldui/README.md

   // add some data
   Options.DataSeriesItem dsi = new Options.DataSeriesItem();
-  dsi.setData(Arrays.asList(new Object[]{20, 15, 45, 10, 5, 5}));
+  dsi.setData(20, 15, 45, 10, 5, 5);
-  chart.getOptions().setDataSeries(Arrays.asList(dsi));
+  chart.getOptions().setDataSeries(dsi);

   add(chart);
 ```

-More examples of using this library can be found in the wicket-shieldui-chart-examples module part of this repository.
+More examples of using this library can be found in the wicket-shieldui-examples module part of this repository.

-Detailed Chart functionality and settings can be found in the [Shield UI Documentation](https://www.shieldui.com/documentation) section.
+Detailed widget functionality and settings can be found in the [Shield UI Documentation](https://www.shieldui.com/documentation) section.

 License
 -------